BOARD OFFICERS

 Other than the symphony, Dennis’ primary passion is hiking.
 He has led hiking tours with Alice and their son Michael over the last 30 years to Switzerland, Norway, Argentina, and Morocco.
 He has also become an enthusiastic supporter of Music in May, Family Service Association, Survivors Healing Center, and the Santa Cruz AIDS Project.
 And to make sure he isn’t too sane, he closely follows national and world politics.

 Dennis agreed to join the Board because he regards the Symphony to be one of the finest treasures in Santa Cruz County.
+He serves on the Development Committee.
 He very much wants to help turn on those who are missing out, so the magic can continue to expand.
 He is, after all, still a child of the ’60s!